gatsbyjs/gatsby/packages/gatsby/src/recipes/README.md

 ### Q) My recipe is combining steps instead of running them seperately!

-We use the `---` break syntax from Markdown to seperate steps.
+We use the `---` break syntax from Markdown to separate steps.

 One quirk with it is for it to work, it must have an empty line above it.